-PROPERTY, PLANT AND EQUIPMENT AND INVESTMENT PROPERTIES
+PROPERTY, PLANT AND EQUIPMENT, INVESTMENT PROPERTIES AND PROPERTIES HELD FOR SALE

-Details of movements in the property, plant and equipment, and investment properties of the Group during the year are set out in Notes 14 and 15 to the consolidated financial statements, respectively.
+Details of the movements in the property, plant and equipment, investment properties and properties held for sale the Group during the year are set out in Notes 14, 15 and 18 to the consolidated financial statements, respectively.
+Further details of the Group's investment properties are set out in the "Property Portfolio of the Group" of this annual report.